18ksharma/cycleshare/README.md

 * Users can add ratings for people who have posts
 * Implement Likes on a specific bike
 * Add rating to other users
+* Show posts only a certain distance away
+* display location of bike in a range

 ### 2. Screen Archetypes